-Check back in occasionally to make sure your cannabis is doing well.
+Check back in occasionally to make sure your weed plants are doing well.
 After a week passes, you can carefully remove the duct tape from the plant.
 You most likely will notice discoloration in the formally damaged spot.
-There is no need to worry since it is normal.
+There is no need to worry since this is normal.

-However, a gray hue could indicate that the branch still needs time to heal.
+However, a gray hue could indicate that the branch needs more time to heal.
 If the branch still looks damaged, cover it back up with tape.
-Nutrients and water will still through it like normal.
+Nutrients and water will still flow through it like normal.

 Wait a bit longer and check again to see if everything is okay.
-If the wound is fixed, remove the tape all together.
+If the damage has been repaired, remove the tape all together.

-The stress of super cropping is finally over.
+The stress of Super Cropping is finally over.
 Once you have finished the training method, the final results will be more branches and more potent buds.
-Your weed becomes short and bushy, which is perfect for a small growing room.
+Your weed becomes short and bushy, which is perfect for a small growing space.

 Now, all you need to worry about is taking care of the plant until it is time to harvest.

-If you want a more convenient time with super cropping, you can start by finding the best seeds.
-One strain you can buy is Sour Diesel.
-Sour Diesel plants have a potential for high levels of THC, which super cropping can bring out.
+If you want a more convenience with Super Cropping, you can start by choosing the best weed seeds.
+One strain you that is suitable for this growing technique is Sour Diesel.
+Sour Diesel plants have a potential for high levels of THC, which Super Cropping can bring out.
 The plant is sturdy and perfect for beginners.
-Since Sour Diesel can become tall, it can benefit from super cropping.
+Since Sour Diesel can become quite tall, she can benefit from Super Cropping.

-Lastly, you can try out Bubba Kush.
+Lastly, you can try our Bubba Kush.
 Bubba Kush is smaller, but makes up for it with its harvest size.
-Not only is this strain easy to grow, but it can forgive a beginner’s mistakes.
-You can have an easier time repairing any tears while super cropping.
-Contact us to learn what other seeds are the best.
+Not only is this strain easy to grow, but it can forgive a beginner's mistakes.
+You can have an easier time repairing any tears while Super Cropping.

 What did we learn?